macloo/python-beginners/flask/part3_templates/README.md

 * `{% extends 'base.html' %}` matches the exact filename of our base template, which is in the same *templates* folder.
 * `{% block content %}` matches the exact label in the block in the base template.
 If, for example, it were *block foobar* in the template, it would need to also be *block foobar* here.

-The only difference between the [ex1-app](https://github.com/macloo/python-beginners/tree/master/flask/part3_templates/ex1-app) example app and the  [ex2-app](https://github.com/macloo/python-beginners/tree/master/flask/part3_templates/ex2-app) example app is the addition of the *base.html* template file in the second example.
+The only difference between the [ex1-app](ex1-app) example app and the  [ex2-app](ex2-app) example app is the addition of the *base.html* template file in the second example.
+Take a look at the [index.html](ex2-app/templates/index.html) and [student.html](ex2-app/templates/student.html) templates now that they use *base.html*.
+Sweet.

 ## Example 3: The real power of templates is revealed